All Episodes

 It was just yesterday.

-Uh might have been last.
+Might have been last.

-I forgot.
+I forget.

-I was watching television, and I saw an old familiar face that I haven't seen in since before the Berlin Wall came down.
+I was watching television and I saw an old familiar face that I haven't seen in since before the Berlin Wall came down.

-Um and I I once interviewed him, and he's back.
+And I once interviewed him, and he's back.

-He's he's uh UN ambassador.
+He's a UN ambassador.

-He's one of the works in the UN mission, the Soviet or the Russian.
+He works in the UN mission, the Soviet or the Russian.

 I asked him, do you live at the embassy in Washington?

-I even asked a UKGB.
+I even asked him, UKGB.

-Uh that's the way we thought about the Soviets back then.
+That's the way we thought about the Soviets back then.

-This is playing for keeps time, folks.
+This is playing for Keeps time, folks.

 I mean, there's no question about it.

-Your host for life.
+Your host for life, Rush Limbaugh.

-Here on the EIB network, a state panel in the state of Washington.
+Half my brain tied behind my back just to make it fair here on the EIB network, a state panel in the state of Washington.

-The state panel has disciplined a judge there, who ordered cheers in court for the Super Bowl-bound Seattle Seahawks before issuing a manslaughter sentence.
+The state panel has disciplined a judge there who ordered cheers in court for the Super Bowl-bound Seattle Seahawks before issuing a manslaughter sentence.

 Dissatisfied with the low volume of the response, she repeated the request.